 1. Eliminate the tech if it’s not absolutely essential

-It seems almost unimaginable now, but human beings have existed for thousands of years without smartphones.
-However, just because you own one doesn’t mean you have to use it for every single task.
+Just because you own a phone doesn’t mean you have to use it for every single task.
 If you consistently rely on your phone to check the time, the chances are that at some point you’ll see a text or notification, and all of a sudden you’ve descended into a spiral of messaging which dissolves the next 20 minutes of your day.
 All because you just wanted to check the time.

 The simple solution is to wear a watch.